databrickslabs/dbldatagen/CONTRIBUTING.md

 ## Python compatibility

-The code has been tested with Python 3.7.6
+The code has been tested with Python 3.7.5 and 3.8

+## Checking your code for common issues

+Run `./lint.sh` from the project root directory to run various code style checks.
+These are based on the use of `prospector`, `pylint` and related tools.

 ## Setting up your build environment
+Run `make buildenv` from the root of the project directory to setup a `pipenv` based build environment.

 Run `make create-dev-env` from the root of the project directory to set up a conda based virtualized Python build environment in the project directory.